The groundwater protection code of practice on how to prevent pollution from petrol, diesel and other fuel tanks.

 By using this code you will be able to demonstrate that you have taken steps to avoid pollution and are complying with your legal requirements under the Environmental Permitting (England and Wales) Regulations, 2010.
 You must also follow applicable guidance and laws like the health and safety regulations.

 The Environment Agency or Natural Resources Wales would look at if you followed or are likely to follow the code when deciding whether to serve a notice on you under the Environmental Permitting Regulations, 2010.
-Such notices can include the requirement for you to get a permit, or to stop your solvent use or storage on site.
+Such notices can include the requirement for you to get a permit, or to stop your activities on site.
 Failure to comply with a notice is also a criminal offence.

 The Blue Book and technical information